octabytes/octabytes.github.io/content/website/applications/forum-community/nodebb.md

   id: nodebb
   name: NodeBB
   website: https://nodebb.org/
-  short_description: NodeBB is next-generation forum software - powerful, mobile-ready and easy to use.
+  description: NodeBB is next-generation forum software - powerful, mobile-ready and easy to use.
 ---